coresignal logo white

 The model for datasets is mostly opaque and sales-based.
 The final price depends on multiple factors like data source, coverage and delivery frequency.
 In any case, you’ll have to commit to a contract.

 The API grants search credits for filtering the dataset and collection credits for fetching the data records.
-A pay-as-you-go credit costs $0.2, and you get twice as many search than collect credits with any plan.
-It’s possible to buy up to 10,000 credits without a subscription, which remain available for six months.
+You get twice as many search than collect credits with any plan.
+It’s possible to buy up to 50,000 credits/month without talking to sales, and the balance is renewed every month.

 Coresignal offers a way to try out its services, either through free credits or a sample of its datasets.